NYPL/metadata-documentation/dc/url-structure.md

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, find the collection UUID either:
     - By clicking **See more collection information** and looking in the **Identifiers** section as the **Universal Unique Identifier (UUID)**
     - In the browser URL bar at the end of the full collection URL
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the collection UUID can be found immediately below the collection's title following the **uuid:** label on any tab for the collection
+- In the [Metadata Management System](https://metadata.nypl.org), the collection UUID can be found immediately below the collection's title following the **uuid:** label on any tab for the collection

 ## Container URLs